-Patent Box: relevant IP profits: calculating profits or losses of a trade: shortfall in R&D expenditure
+Patent Box: relevant IP profits: calculating profits or losses of a trade: shortfall in R&D expenditure: This applies to the old IP regime only

 The key aim of S357CH is for companies recently entered into the Patent Box to provide a mechanism for attributing prior year R&D costs to current year profits.
 This is necessary only if current year R&D costs have significantly declined since the company’s patent portfolio started to produce income; in other cases, current year ongoing R&D spend will be an adequate proxy for historic spend that gave rise to current income.